korinVR/mml2smf/README.md

 # MML to Standard MIDI File converter

-This module is created for in-development MIDI synthesizer [synthesis.js](https://github.com/KatsuomiK/synthesis.js), but it could be used for general use cases.
+This utility is created for in-development MIDI synthesizer [synthesis.js](https://github.com/KatsuomiK/synthesis.js), but it could be used for general use cases.

 The features are very limited for now.